What is a Nebula? Definition, Examples, Types & Photos

 Astrophotography

-When it comes to photographing deep-sky objects using a camera and telescope, there are three main types of targets to photograph.
+When photographing deep-sky objects with a camera and telescope, there are three main target types.
 These are Nebulae, Galaxies, and Star Clusters.
-Nebulae are my favorite type of deep-sky object to photograph due to their large size and varying color combinations and compositions.
+Nebulae are my favorite type of deep-sky object to photograph because of their large size and varied color combinations and compositions.

 Some nebulae have extremely large apparent dimensions, as is the case with the North America Nebula.
-This massive nebula (120 x 100 arcmin’s) was named after the shape of the continent it resembles.
+This massive nebula (120 x 100 arcmin) was named after the continent it resembles.
 The photo below shows the location of this giant nebula in the constellation Cygnus.

-One way to effectively photograph nebulae in the night sky is to use narrowband filters that isolate specific wavelengths of gas such as hydrogen.
-A filter such as the Astronomik 12nm Ha clip-in design will fit inside the camera body and can be used with telescopes or camera lenses.
+One way to effectively photograph nebulae in the night sky is to use narrowband filters that isolate specific wavelengths of gas, such as hydrogen.
+Dual-narrowband filters are a popular choice for amateur astrophotographers using color cameras, such as a DSLR.